 About The Isle Of Wight Steam Railway

 When the Beechings cuts in the 1960s the Isle Of Wight’s already decreased rail system was pared to almost nothing and a charity was formed which managed to salvage a single engine and two coaches isolated from the remaining lines.
-The site at Havenstreet was secured almost five years later and after a great many problems they managed to get the engine running around a kilometer up and down new track.
-It was extremely popular and in fits and starts has built gradually to todays much larger operation.
+The site at Havenstreet was secured almost five years later and after a great many problems they managed to get the engine running around a kilometre up and down new track.
+It was extremely popular and in fits and starts has built gradually to today’s much larger operation.

 The price of the railway is variable depending on the class of travel, and if you are booked online or not but perhaps the best value is an online family ticket – two adults and two children for £29 which compares very well to other similarly priced days out.
 If you’re travelling from the mainland they offer some deals with WightLink and HoverTravel which are worth considering.
 They also accept Tesco vouchers in whole or part payment on the gate.